 World Sidecar Champion Klaus Enders of West Germany, riding a BMW, had a runaway victory in Saturday's (2 June) Isle of Man TT 750 cc sidecar race.

-World Sidecar Champion Klaus Enders of West Germany, riding a BMW, had a runaway victory in Saturday's (2 June) Isle of Man TT 750 cc sidecar race.
+Background: World Sidecar Champion Klaus Enders of West Germany, riding a BMW, had a runaway victory in Saturday's (2 June) Isle of Man TT 750 cc sidecar race.
 Enders led the race from the start, finishing the 113 mile (200 km) event in the record time of I hour 13.1 seconds -- an average speed of 93 mph (146 km).

 Second was another West German, Siegfried Schauzu, also on a BMW, and third was Britain's John Denton, on a Honda.
 It was the first time Enders had won the race.
 His passenger was Ralf Englehardt.